-

 We can't stress this enough: taking part in campus or faculty associations is good for you:

-• Socially speaking: you'll meet other students like yourself who have the same interests as you.
+- Socially speaking: you get to meet other students like you who have the same interests as you do.
 Could you dream of anything better?

-• Professionally speaking: you're building up a way of relating to others that will carry you through life, and it's a sought-after skill!
+- Professionally speaking: you're building up a way of relating to others that will carry you through life, and that's a sought-after skill!
 Don't hesitate to put it into practice!
 Not to mention that it's also called "developing your network", and if you take part in the dynamics of a network, it will give back to you when you need it!

-• Come on!
+- Come on!
 We're in an economics and management faculty!
-So show us that you have knowledge and skills in this field, and start by managing an association, with a team, all together, before managing a company or larger organization!
+So show us that you have knowledge and skills in this field, start by managing an association, with a team, all together, before managing a company or a larger organization!

 Benefit from financial support (FSDIE or CVEC) for your associative projects: